 PACTS® hybrid performance highlights

-Is our biggest selling maize hybrid in the UK and for good reason; even on less favourable sites its earliness, quality and yield are consistent.
+Is our biggest selling maize hybrid in the UK, and for good reason.
+P7034 has demonstrated real reliability over many different growing seasons.
+On both favourable and less favourable sites its earliness, quality and yield consistently pay off.